How to Build Simple React App (Part 4)

 }

-And rendering html, pretty similar.
+And rendering html, is pretty similar.

 // rendering html of `src/components/Home/TodoList/TodoList.jsx